fieldtrip/website/faq/how_can_i_use_openmeeg_for_forward_modelling.md

 If you still meet any difficulty do not hesitate to contact the OpenMEEG team: openmeeg-info@lists.gforge.inria.fr

-Remember that OpenMEEG is Open Source but if you publish results using OpenMEEG you should cite the necessary related papers.
-More infos can be found a <http://openmeeg.gforge.inria.fr>.
+Remember that OpenMEEG is Open Source, but if you publish results using OpenMEEG, you should cite the necessary related papers.
+More infos can be found a <https://openmeeg.github.io>.